dell/csm-docs/content/docs/_index.md

 ---

 {{% pageinfo color="primary" %}}
+DELL CSM Volume Group Snapshotter will be deprecated in CSM 1.14 (May 2025) and will no longer be supported.

 The CSM Authorization RPM will be deprecated in a future release.
 It is highly recommended that you use CSM Authorization Helm deployment or CSM Operator going forward.
 {{% /pageinfo %}}